 Zillow is found on page one with a simple list that is limited to Mid-century listings and there is no local knowledge or information provided.
 Two more realtor sites are found with an emphasis on Mid-century or Contemporary listings.
 These sites also offer a limited search and not much in the way of content for home searchers.
 The Rummer Network facebook page is also on page one of Google and is a great community resource for those that know and love the famous builder of Mid-Mod homes Robert Rummer.
 If you are a fan of Rummer Homes, you might like our article, Portland Modern Homes, How To Sell A Rummer Home.

 Why Compare Sites In The Top 10?

 Remember the title of this post, How to Find Portland Oregon Modern Homes For Sale.
 We want to help you find the best resource for finding Modern homes for sale.
 And frankly we think you’ve found it.
-Urbanvue offers a simplistic property search that allows you to add a keyword to any search.
-You can add price, beds & baths, zip code and more along with the keyword “modern.”
-The custom IDX search will then give you a list of all homes that include the word Modern anywhere in the listing.
-So no more relying on RMLS categorizations.
+Urbanvue offers a simplistic property search.
+We curate the best list to simplify the searching process so you can find your perfect space with ease.

 The only downside to this search tool is that it is still reliant upon the average realtors knowledge and use of the word modern when they input the listing into the database that we pull our listings from.
 So with that said, its always good to find an agent that has a strong understanding of modern homes and ask them to sift through listings and send them to you hand-picked.
 This is a service we offer at Urbanvue.
 Just email us and we’ll gladly customize a search for your needs.